Money-Making Guides

 Why it works

-• - Preserves Jars use a formula that favors lower-value crops and faster processing cycles.
+• - Preserves Jars use a formula that often helps lower-value bulk crops and clears product faster.

-• - Kegs favor high-value fruits and certain crops where the multiplier produces a better final item.
+• - Kegs favor high-value fruit and long-term beverage routes where the multiplier and product type matter more.

-• - The practical decision depends on machine count and backlog, not only on the theoretical best output.
+• - The right answer depends on crop mix, machine count, and how soon the farm needs cash, not only on theoretical maximum value.

 Setup steps

-1. Sort crops into low-value bulk crops and high-value crops before loading machines.
+1. Separate crops into low-value bulk produce, high-value fruit, and items needed for quests or bundles before loading machines.

 Profit estimates